yochananscharf/carnd/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the line curves.

-Another shortcoming could be ...
+Another shortcoming could be when there are cars in the region of interest, it would cause the single line to go awry.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to extrapolate the left and right lines to top and bottom of the region of interest instead of the min and max of the detected lines.

-Another potential improvement could be to ...